Francessco121/dino-recomp/BUILDING.md

 ### Visual Studio (recommended)

 Open the repository as a folder with Visual Studio.
-In the top toolbar, select `DinoRecomp` as the target.
+In the top toolbar, select `DinosaurPlanetRecompiled` as the target.
 You can now simply build and debug like normal.

 Builds will be output to `out/build/x64-[Configuration]`.